Xernz/IAE_TravelAgency_Kel3/project_guide/frontend_graphql_review.md

 ## 6. Train Service

 ### 6.1.
-Observations
+Observations & Status
-- `TrainList.js` provides extensive filters, but the `GET_TRAINS` query only supports origin, destination, and date.
-- Pagination and sorting variables are not supported by the backend query.
+- 🚧 `TrainList.js` has been refactored to use the `FILTER_TRAINS` query, significantly improving filter alignment.
+Pagination (MUI) has been integrated.
+(Backend support for all UI filters, sorting, and comprehensive data like price/schedule in `FILTER_TRAINS` is still a dependency).
-- The booking button is present but not functional; no `BOOK_TRAIN` mutation exists.
+- ❌ The booking button is present but not functional; no `BOOK_TRAIN` mutation exists.
-- Essential fields like price and schedule are missing from the query response.

 ### 6.2.
 Recommendations
 - Major backend and frontend update to support all UI filters in `GET_TRAINS`.